About Issue Status

 An issue can have the following statuses:

-• Resolve as Fixed: Set by an authorized user if the confirmed issue has been resolved in the code (i.e., it is no longer detected) and is waiting for the subsequence analysis to close it—or reopen it if it was not actually fixed.
+Fixed (deprecated): Set by an authorized user if the confirmed issue has been resolved in the code (i.e., it is no longer detected) and is waiting for the subsequent analysis to close it, or reopen it if it was not actually fixed.

-If users tend to mark many issues as False Positives, it means that some coding rules are not appropriate for the project.
+If users mark many issues as False Positives, it means that some coding rules are inappropriate for the project.
 In that case, rules can be deactivated in the quality profile, or the project's analysis scope can be adjusted to exclude files.

 Last updated